ryanboris/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

             j += 1
             for k in range(j + 1, n): (linear time)
               k += 1
-              for l in range(k + 1, 10 + k): (linear time)
+              for l in range(k + 1, 10 + k): (constant time - notice that
-                l += 1
+              complexity doesn't grow here because the bounds of this range are not influenced by n at all here, so if n grows, this range doesn't grow like the other three do.) l += 1
                 sum += 1

-Overall, these four nested loops each demonstrate O(n) runtime and seperately return once for every value of n that is input into the loops, and the nesting would lead to an overall runtime of O(n*n*n*n) or O(n^4) runtime.
+Overall, the first three nested loops each demonstrate O(n) runtime and the last loop which is not controlled by the input size would be constant.Because of this, the three loops that are controlled by n dictate the overall runtime here of O(n^3).

 c.  def bunnyEars(bunnies):
           if bunnies == 0: (constant)